envoyproxy/gateway/site/content/en/contributions/design/backend.md

 ## Design Decisions
 * All instances of `BackendObjectReference` in Envoy Gateway MAY support referencing the `Backend` kind.
-* In some cases, Envoy Gateway may reject references to a `Backend` resource.
-For example, a backend with a UDS address will be rejected on xRoute references.
+* For security reasons, Envoy Gateway MUST reject references to a `Backend` in xRoute resources.
+For example, UDS and localhost references will not be supported for xRoutes.
 * All attributes of the Envoy Gateway extended `BackendRef` resource MUST be implemented for the `Backend` resource.
 * A `Backend` resource referenced by `BackendObjectReference` will be translated to Envoy Gateway's IR DestinationSetting.
   As such, all `BackendAdresses` are treated as equivalent endpoints with identical weights, TLS settings, etc.